Shape of the universe: Universe with negative curvature

 A hyperbolic universe, one of a negative spatial curvature, is described by hyperbolic geometry, and can be thought of locally as a three-dimensional analog of an infinitely extended saddle shape.
-There are a great variety of hyperbolic 3-manifolds, and their classification is not completely understood.
+There is a great variety of hyperbolic 3-manifolds, and their classification is not completely understood.
 Those of finite volume can be understood via the Mostow rigidity theorem.
 For hyperbolic local geometry, many of the possible three-dimensional spaces are informally called "horn topologies", so called because of the shape of the pseudosphere, a canonical model of hyperbolic geometry.
 An example is the Picard horn, a negatively curved space, colloquially described as "funnel-shaped".

 Curvature: open or closed

 When cosmologists speak of the universe as being "open" or "closed", they most commonly are referring to whether the curvature is negative or positive, respectively.
 These meanings of open and closed are different from the mathematical meaning of open and closed used for sets in topological spaces and for the mathematical meaning of open and closed manifolds, which gives rise to ambiguity and confusion.
 In mathematics, there are definitions for a closed manifold (i.e., compact without boundary) and open manifold (i.e., one that is not compact and without boundary).
 A "closed universe" is necessarily a closed manifold.
 An "open universe" can be either a closed or open manifold.
 For example, in the Friedmann–Lemaître–Robertson–Walker (FLRW) model, the universe is considered to be without boundaries, in which case "compact universe" could describe a universe that is a closed manifold.